department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 - the code should be defensive for anything beyond the 6 defined domains, such as a robust map anything else generally to valueString or valueQuantity
 - code mapping may need to be confirmed that the code/map is doing what is defined here.
 - need to implement solution for entered-in-error, Likely wipe-and-replace typical of VIA
-- should to add support for qualifiers
+- should to add support for qualifiers and their conversion to bodySite, deviceCode, method, and bodyPosition
-- should add conversion of ucum to fixed ucum codes from KBS
+- should add conversion of ucum to [fixed ucum codes](utility.html#ucum-code)
+- Pain is now an valueInteger

 #### TODO

+none identified